Workshops and Professional Development

 Mentoring for Equity engages teachers and leaders in the most challenging aspects of our profession.
 Most of us are united in wanting to provide access to an equitable education for students from diverse race, class, language, gender, and other identities.
-It takes study, practice, and support in order to provide for diverse student needs while at the same time ?reflecting on internalized beliefs, unaware?biases, and actions to address?the systemic equity issues facing our students and schools today.
-Mentoring for Equity involves study and practice of reflection, coaching skills, observation and feedback, and strategic?conversations that raise awareness and provide the tools for real change.
+It takes study, practice, and support to engage in the complex tasks of providing for diverse learning needs, while at the same time reflecting on internalized beliefs, and taking action to address the systemic inequities facing our schools today.
+Mentoring for Equity involves study and practice in coaching skills and stances, observation and feedback, self-reflection, and strategic conversations that raise awareness and provide tools for real change.

 Culturally Responsive Mentoring and Teaching

 Cultivating culturally responsive practice as mentors, coaches, school leaders, and teachers, supports making clear choices on curriculum, management, and community building strategies that supports all students to thrive.
 Culturally responsive teaching and mentoring begin with adult learning, telling our own stories understanding unique cultural identities, challenges, strengths, and blind spots.
 How do we employ empathy, curiosity, and humility as adult learners in order to build muscles of cultural competence and awareness?
 How do we create safety to have honest conversations about race between white people and people of color?

 Social and Emotional Learning and Resilience for Adults